lakejs/lake-docs/reference/box.md

 ### getContainer()

-Returns the container of the box.
+Returns the container element of the box.

 * Parameters: